 5.3 The student will explain how peers, families, and community groups work together to promote health, prevent disease, and create a healthy community.

+Describe ways to care for the integumentary system (e.g., personal hygiene, sun safety).

+Describe ways to prevent vision and hearing loss and the associated healthcare professionals (e.g., optometrist, ophthalmologist, audiologist).

+Analyze and interpret information on food packaging, including Nutrition Facts Labels, ingredient lists, and health claims.

+Design marketing materials to increase the sale and consumption of healthy foods that meet RDA and energy balance for health.

+Promote sale and consumption of healthy beverages.

-s LIdentify strategies that you will employ to protect against the harmful effects of the sun.
+Identify strategies to protect against the harmful effects of the sun.

-Support others in making positive food, physical activity, and sleep choices.
+Support family and peers in making positive food, physical activity, and sleep choices that promote heart health.

-Identify physical activities that students can do with friends and family to build positive relationships.Develop a plan to prevent the spread of disease.
+Identify healthy activities that students can do with friends and family to build positive relationships.

-Encourage others not to use alcohol, tobacco, or other drugs.
+Encourage others not to use alcohol, tobacco, nicotine products, marijuana, inhalants, or other harmful drugs.

-Examine the role of self and others in causing or preventing injuries.
+Identify prevention resources and strategies for avoiding alcohol, tobacco, inhalants, and other drugs.

+Promote safety procedures school-wide.

-Recognize parents, guardians, and other trusted adults as resources to promote health, prevent disease, and create a healthy community.Identify how culture, family, friends, and the media influence health practices.Explain the benefits of having positive relationships with family, friends, and neighbors.
+Explore the role of parents/guardians and health professionals as resources to promote health, prevent disease, and create a healthy community.

+Demonstrate effective communication skills to defuse or resolve conflict situations.

-Describe ways to offer friendship and support to someone who was bullied.
+Describe ways to offer friendship and support to someone who has been cyberbullied.

-Promote the value of community health and wellness.
+Practice strategies for managing stress.

+Analyze positive and negative influences on self-image (e.g., media, peers).

 Advocate for a caring school environment.

+Practice ways to respond to and report harassing behaviors.

-Identify community health projects for peers and community groups to work on together.
+Research community service opportunities to address air, noise, and other environmental health issues for peers and community groups to volunteer and work on together.

-Promote volunteerism and community service.

-Recognize that all individuals have a responsibility to protect and preserve the environment.

-Develop a plan to work collaboratively with peers, families, and community groups to address community environmental issues.

 Grade Six

 Students in grade six develop more sophistication in understanding health issues and practicing health skills.
-They apply physical, emotional, social, and environmental health skills and strategies to improve or maintain personal and family health.
-Students begin to understand adolescent health issues and concerns and the relationship between choices and consequences.
-They understand how to be a positive role model and the impact of positive and negative peer pressure.
-Students demonstrate injury-prevention behaviors at school and elsewhere.
+They apply physical, emotional, social, and environmental health skills and strategies to improve or maintain personal and family health (self-awareness, social awareness, self-management, responsible decision making, and relationship skills).
+Students begin to understand adolescent health issues and concerns and the relationship between choices and consequences (responsible decision making).
+They understand how to be a positive role model (social awareness and relationship skills) and the impact of positive and negative peer pressure (social awareness and relationship skills).
+Students demonstrate injury-prevention behaviors at school and elsewhere (self-management).

 Essential Health Concepts

-6.1 The student will apply critical-thinking skills and personal-management strategies to address issues and concerns related to personal health and wellness.
+6.1 The student will apply critical thinking skills and personal management strategies to address issues and concerns related to personal health and wellness.

-Identify and describe the major structures and functions of the urinary system (kidneys, ureters, bladder, and urethra) and strategies to promote renal health.
+Identify and describe the major structures and functions of the renal and urinary systems (kidneys, ureters, bladder, and urethra).

-Analyze the of macronutrients (carbohydrates, fat, and protein) for adolescent males and females.
+Compare the RDA daily intake of macronutrients (i.e., carbohydrates, fat, protein) for adolescent males and females.

-.

-Assess the effects of communicable and noncommunicable diseases on the functions of the body.
+Explain ingredients in foods that may cause an allergic reaction.

+Describe causes of heart disease, cancer, and diabetes.

 Differentiate between proper use and misuse of prescription and nonprescription medications.

-Evaluate refusal strategies related toalcohol, tobacco, and other drug use.

-Determine the effects of environmental influences on personal health.
+Recognize social influences/influencers on both the reduction and promotion of the use of alcohol, tobacco, nicotine products, and other drugs.

+Define addiction and substance use disorder.

+Identify different types of opioids.

+Explain the importance of accepting responsibility for personal actions to avoid risk-taking behaviors related to substance use.

+Identify influences (e.g., family, peers, culture, screen time, media) on personal health choices.

+Describe persuasive tactics used by various types of media.

+Identify a variety of immunizations and vaccines available to prevent communicable disease and illness.

-Create strategies to prevent injuries, to include safety habits in vehicles, on the Internet, and in public areas, and using protective gear.
+Identify strategies to prevent injuries, including safety habits in vehicles, on the Internet, in public areas, and during recreational activities.

-Describe basic first aid and emergency procedures for treatment of sunburn and injuries to the head, teeth, and eyes.
+Describe basic first aid and emergency procedures for common injuries, including sunburn, cuts, scrapes, and insect stings.

-Identify and interpret nonverbal cues.